What is Dividend Yield?

-Dividend yields are a measure of an investment’s productivity, and some view it like a Rate of interest earned on an investment.
-When companies are paying large dividends to their shareholders, it can give an indication on various aspects of the firm, such as the firm may be currently undervalued or it is an attempt to attract new and large number investors.
-On the flip side, if a firm pays little or no dividends, it can give an indication, the company is overvalued or is attempting to enhance the value of its capital.
-Certain firms in specific industries, when they are established and earning steadily, often indicate healthy yields on dividends despite being overvalued, e.g., banks and utilities, especially government-controlled.
+Dividend yields measure an investment’s productivity, and some view it as a Rate of interest earned on an investment.
+When companies pay large dividends to their shareholders, it can indicate various aspects of the firm.
+For example, the firm may be currently undervalued, or it is an attempt to attract a new and large number of investors.
+On the flip side, if a firm pays little or no dividends, it can indicate the company is overvalued or attempting to enhance the value of its capital.
+When they are established and earning steadily, certain firms in specific industries often indicate healthy yields on dividends despite being overvalued, e.g., banks and utilities, especially government-controlled.

-While a company may be paying high dividends to its stakeholders over a steady period of time, the case may not always be the same.
-Companies often reduce their dividend distribution or halt them completely during difficult economic times or when the company is facing challenging times of its own, so one cannot expect dividends to be a regular phenomenon from a shareholder’s perspective.
+While a company may be paying high dividends to its stakeholders over a steady period, the case may not always be the same.
+Companies often reduce their dividend distribution or halt them completely during difficult economic times or when the company is facing challenging times, so one cannot expect dividends to be a regular phenomenon from a shareholder’s perspective.